ecmwf/metview-docs/docs/confluence/tutorials/vapor_tutorial.rst

 VAPOR Tutorial
 ##############

-This tutorial explains how to convert ECMWF GRIB data into VAPOR format and how to `visualise <https://confluence.ecmwf.int/display/METV/VAPOR+Tutorial#VAPORTutorial-visualisation>`_ the resulting data in VAPOR.
+This tutorial explains how to convert ECMWF GRIB data into VAPOR format and how to :ref:`visualise <vapor_tutorial_visualisation>` the resulting data in VAPOR.

 .. note::

-  **Requirements**

   Please note that this tutorial requires Metview version **4.4.6** or later.
   Also for users outside ECMWF the Metview VAPOR interface should be properly set up as described `here <https://confluence.ecmwf.int/display/METV/VAPOR+Setup>`_.